Immunologic adjuvant: Animals

+Animal models

+The safety of adjuvants are often tested using animal models.
+Model animals are given a dose of the adjuvant (sometimes comparable to real human/animal vaccines, sometimes higher) by injection, at a site that may or may not be analogous to real-life use.
+For example, aluminium adjuvants can kill motor neurons when subcutaneously injected at the scruff of a mouse's neck; oil–water suspensions such as pristane produces a precursor to lupus when given to mice by intraperitoneal injection; and arthritis-prone rat strains develop rheumatoid arthritis when injected with 0.2-0.3 mL squalene at the tail.

+All three examples above concern the classical "grandfathered" adjuvants: if a new adjuvant candidate shows these ill effects in animal testing, it would likely not be further developed, let alone becoming widely used.
+But more importantly, no effect similar to the above has been found in humans during the decades of their use (including among people genetically predisposed to autoimmunity), showing that animal models are not perfect models - nothing can be a perfect model of another thing, after all.

 Controversy

 TLR signaling

 As of 2006, the premise that TLR signaling acts as the key node in antigen-mediated inflammatory responses has been in question as researchers have observed antigen-mediated inflammatory responses in leukocytes in the absence of TLR signaling.
 One researcher found that in the absence of MyD88 and Trif (essential adapter proteins in TLR signaling), they were still able to induce inflammatory responses, increase T cell activation and generate greater B cell abundancy using conventional adjuvants (alum, Freund's complete adjuvant, Freund's incomplete adjuvant, and monophosphoryl-lipid A/trehalose dicorynomycolate (Ribi's adjuvant)).

 These observations suggest that although TLR activation can lead to increases in antibody responses, TLR activation is not required to induce enhanced innate and adaptive responses to antigens.

 Investigating the mechanisms which underlie TLR signaling has been significant in understanding why adjuvants used during vaccinations are so important in augmenting adaptive immune responses to specific antigens.
 However, with the knowledge that TLR activation is not required for the immune-enhancing effects caused by common adjuvants, we can conclude that there are, in all likelihood, other receptors besides TLRs that have not yet been characterized, opening the door to future research.